ambarishg/ambarishg.github.io/_posts/2020-11-04-azure-ml-datastores-datasets-basics.md

 > While we can read data directly from `datastores`, Azure Machine Learning provides a further abstraction for data in the form of `datasets`.

-A dataset is a versioned reference to a specific set of data that you may want to use in an experiment.
+A dataset is a versioned reference to a specific set of data that we may want to use in an experiment.

 Datasets can be tabular or file-based.